The employment tribunal

 The early conciliation period lasts for one month and can be extended by 14 days.
 During the early conciliation period, the time for issuing a complaint is extended, coming to an end when the claimant receives an early conciliation certificate.

 The written statement of main terms and conditions forms the contract between the worker and employer.
-It ensures that both parties are clear as to what is required of them and furthermore, the position is clear in the event of a dispute.
+Its purpose is to give the parties clarity as to what is required of them and furthermore, the position is clear in the event of a dispute.

 An employer is required to provide a written statement that provides details of the following terms and conditions: